The Contrarians? Full article with references

 An excellent review is in Scientific American: "Seven Answers to Climate Contrarian Nonsense".

 HERE is the Union of Concerned Scientists "Fact-checker" site debunking contrarian claims.

 A persistent and incorrect claim of contrarians is that solar effects are responsible for recent global warming; HERE is a paper debunking that contrarian claim, with documentation of the "flawed science" behind it.

 Here is an essay "The Attack on Climate Change Science" by Bill McKibben, founder of 350.org.
 These attacks use Swift-Boat tactics.
 HERE is a report on a well-known contrarian who admittedly played a part in the Swift-Boat incidents attacking John Kerry and John Murtha.

 Here are two great essays by Al Gore, "We Can't Wish Away Climate Change" and Climate of Denial: Can science and the truth withstand the merchants of poison?

 HERE is an excellent interview with Prof. Stephen Schneider discussing the contrarians.

 Mostly, climate contrarians are not climate scientists who publish in peer-reviewed climate journals.
 HERE is documentation.

 HERE is an excellent summary "Global Warming Contrarians and the Falsehoods they Promote" on the State of California AG website.
 Contrarian positions used by Republicans are affecting California state politics, the state climate change law AB32, and green economic initiatives in Silicon Valley; see HERE.

 Although the denial industry is largely American, there are a few European contrarians.
-HERE is a recent article in Le Monde documenting numerous contrarian errors.
+HERE is an article in Le Monde documenting numerous contrarian errors.